stoeps13/connections-doc/source/admin/admin/t_admin_common_checkout_config_file.md

 10. Stop and restart the servers that host the HCL Connections applications.

+    !!! note
-    **Note:** If you changed Blogs configuration settings only, you do not have to restart the servers.
+    If you changed Blogs configuration settings only, you do not have to restart the servers.

 -   **[HCL Connections configuration property values](../admin/t_admin_common_change_config_value_over.md)**